 Should I Be Worried?

-It is understandable that a sensation of electric-like jolts during the night fill most women with fear, decrease the quality of their sleep, and increase their fatigue.
-Although in some cases they might signal a more complex underlying disease, which requires a prompt medical attention, most often these electric shock sensations are not dangerous.
+Without a doubt, experiencing sensations similar to an electric shock during sleep can fill women with fear, decrease the quality of their sleep, and increase their fatigue.
+Although in some cases they might signal a more complex underlying disease, which requires a prompt medical attention, most often these sensations of an electric shock during sleep are not dangerous.

 If you feel that interrupted sleep is taking an increasing toll on your daily functioning, ask your doctor to help you treat them better.
 Also, electric-like stabs accompanied by abnormal symptoms such as severe pain or vision problems should be reported as soon as possible.